 Improving Policies and Procedures

-During the walkthrough of your organization’s various spaces, currently implemented processes should have been documented, as well as the basic reasoning behind the decision to employ them.
+During the walkthrough of your organization's various spaces, currently implemented processes should have been documented, as well as the underlying reasoning behind the decision to employ them.

 This will help you and the outsourced provider determine where inefficient practices and policies can be altered to reduce building occupant dissatisfaction, a significant challenge for facilities managers.